{{ data.Name }}

 New Bus Shelters with Trail-Friendly Amenities

 We’ve installed four new bus shelters along key access points near the Lansing River Trail, making it easier than ever to combine biking, walking and public transit.
-These shelters provide:
+Ride routes 5, 12, 13, 14, 16 and 48 to connect to these shelters that provide:

 • Bike repair stations